SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/api-gateway.md

 ##### Enable enhanced metrics for WebSocket APIs:

-You can do this by calling the [UpdateStage](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-stages-stagename.html) action of the API Gateway V2 REST API to update the `detailedMetricsEnabled` property to `true`.
+The below steps require AWS CLI, refer [install](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) documentation, if you do not have it installed and configured in your local machine.

-Alternatively, you can call the [update-stage](https://docs.aws.amazon.com/cli/latest/reference/apigatewayv2/update-stage.html) AWS CLI command to update the DetailedMetricsEnabled property to true.
-Run the following command in your terminal:
+Call the [UpdateStage](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/apis-apiid-stages-stagename.html) action of the API Gateway V2 REST API to update the `detailedMetricsEnabled` property to true.
+Alternatively, you can call the [update-stage](https://docs.aws.amazon.com/cli/latest/reference/apigatewayv2/update-stage.html) AWS CLI command to update the `DetailedMetricsEnabled` property to true as shown below:

    ```sh
    aws apigatewayv2 update-stage --api-id <API_ID> --stage-name <STAGE_NAME> --default-route-settings <YOUR_ROUTE_SETTINGS> --output <OUTPUT_FORMAT> --region <REGION>
    ```